Mix Faster in Logic Pro: The Channel Strip Mindset (Even Without a Channel Strip Plugin)

 Want punchy mids on guitars?
 Try the Graphic EQ.
 Need silky highs on vocals?
 Tube EQ has you covered.
 Craving thickness on bass?
 Console EQ's low shelf is magic.

-Pro tip: Don’t scoop.
-Boost what you love.
-Cut only when something hurts.
+Pro tip: Boost what adds character.
+Cut only when something distracts.

 🧱 Your Basic Logic Pro Channel Strip Template